AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_rbac_group.html.markdown

 * `group_name` - (Required) This parameter represents the name of a RBAC group to be created.

 ### Optional
 * `local_login` - (Optional) Whether to allow members of an RBAC group to bypass LDAP/MFA for Duo login .
 Supported values: true, false.
-Default value: false
+Default value: false.
+Available in provider version R2.17.1+.

 ## Import